hjwp/Test-Driven-Django-Tutorial/README.rst

 This project is still very much under construction.
 Any feedback is welcome!

-Current progress
+Current progress - 75% of Django tutorial covered

     - most of Django admin view (p.
 2 of tutorial)

     - first Django models  (p.
 1 of tutorial)

+    - first Django views (p.
+3 of tutorial)

-    - todo: views, forms (pp 3, 4)
+    - todo: forms (p.
+4)

-So it's not *completely* ready for someone to use as a comprehensive tutorial yet.
-If you're impatient and you want to give it a go anyway, feel free!
-The selenium test runner should be of some use at least...
+So it's *almost* ready for someone to use as a proper tutorial yet, but it's not quite complete..
+If you're impatient and you want to give it a go anyway, feel free - and I'd love to hear feedback and suggestions :-)

 Website: